basetenlabs/truss-examples/README.md

 Truss is the simplest way to serve AI/ML models in production.

-To get you started with [Truss](https://trussml.com/), this repository has dozens of example models, each ready to deploy as-is or adapt to your needs.
-Check out models like [Falcon-40B](falcon-40b-truss), [Starcoder](starcoder-truss), and [Stable Diffusion](stable-diffusion-truss) for inspiration.
+To get you started with [Truss](https://truss.baseten.co/), this repository has dozens of example models, each ready to deploy as-is or adapt to your needs.

+# Using this repository

+The top-level directories (such as `2_image_classification`) contain high-level categories, and contain well-commented examples of models in that category.
+Each of these is tested with a CI job once a day.

+There are also lots of other model examples in the `model_library`, what likely has something similar to what you're looking for!

 ## Installation